 Times are changing, and the ebook has made reading anything you want easy, accessible, and quick.
 There are no more library or bookstore queues, no more waiting for a book to be available at your bookseller.
 You can access the world of books through your Kindle or eReader.
 But here’s the thing.
 As a writer, you might not want to self-publish your book in an ebook format.

-Even though the times are changing, there still is something about holding that paperback or hardback book.
+Even though the times are changing, there is still something about holding that paperback or hardback book.
 It can be a completely sensual experience.
 But if writing is your business, you want to write something that will gain the most success.
 How do you know which self-publishing format to choose in order to get you that success?

 This post will cover:

 - How to find out what’s selling in terms of format

 - Your options as a self-publisher to get the most out of your format

 What’s Selling in Terms of Format?